iluwatar/java-design-patterns/execute-around/README.md

 ---
-title: "Execute Around Pattern in Java: Comprehensive Guide & Examples"
+title: "Execute Around Pattern in Java: Encapsulating Pre and Post Execution Steps"
+shortTitle: Execute Around
 description: "Explore the Execute Around Pattern in Java with detailed explanations, real-world examples, and best practices.
 Learn how to implement this design pattern to streamline resource management."
 category: Behavioral
 language: en